10 Steps for a Successful Employee Selection Process

 We already know that recruitment is a critical HR role to pull off.
 You can’t just go over a list of candidates, randomly pick names, and hire them on the spot.
 You’ll just be wasting your time and roster spots for people who are actually qualified to take positions.
 This article introduces another important piece in the HR puzzle: the hiring process.
 If you want good talent to come to you, make sure your hiring process is a well-oiled machine with little to no hitches.
 Consider this article as a checklist for building a process that’ll keep your talent pool and candidate database flowing with great people.

-Employee Selection Process
+10 Steps for a Successful Employee Selection Process

 Before candidates knock on your doors, everything you need should already be good to go.
 Don’t wing this one—not only will that make you look unprofessional, but it can jeopardize your entire recruitment department too.
 Save yourself from the trouble of scouting bad hires by following these hiring tips: